robertjchristian/MRC/MRC42.md

 - Nothing in this proposal changes the ability of a Contributor to withdraw their stETH (beyond the normal 7 days), only the claiming of MOR rewards is delayed.
 However when a Contributor withdraws their stETH their reward factor no longer applies after the UTC second time of their withdraw.

 ## List of Staking Types & Descriptions
-- MRC38 + MRC39: Proportional MOR Reward Types (Code & Capital) with Static Block Reward Based On Weight * Power
+- MRC38 + MRC39: MOR Reward Staking (emissions in the future) Types (Code & Capital)
-- MRC40 & MRC41: MOR Reward Types (Compute & Builders) with Dynamic Rewards Based on Usage
+- MRC40 & MRC41: MOR Staking of Existing MOR (Compute & Builders)
 - MRC

 ### [MRC 38: Code Providers](https://github.com/MorpheusAIs/MRC/blob/main/MRC38.md)